prabeesh/prabeesh.github.io/content/bonus/implementing-design-patterns-in-pyspark-data-pipelines.md

     def load_data(self):
         pass

-class CSVParquetDataSource(DataSource):
+class CSVDataSource(DataSource):
-    """Concrete implementation of a data source for CSV and Parquet files."""
+    """Concrete implementation of a CSV data source."""

     def load_data(self):
-        # Load data from CSV and Parquet files
+        # Use spark.read.csv(...) to load data from a CSV file
         pass

 class ParquetDataSource(DataSource):
-    """Concrete implementation of a data source for Parquet files."""
+    """Concrete implementation of a Parquet data source."""

     def load_data(self):
-        # Load data from Parquet files
+        # Use spark.read.parquet(...) to load data from a Parquet file
         pass

 # Example usage